[Updated October 2023]

 Organic glühwein and Sardinian delicacies, of all things, are the big attraction on the Wiltener Platzl, a small square on the corner of Leopold and Liebenegg Streets.
-However, there are also handicrafts and short concerts and puppet shows planned to keep visitors entertained.
+However, there are also handicrafts and short concerts to keep visitors entertained.

 6. St Nikolaus Christmas Market